CSGuides/grad-school-application-guide/applying.md

 1. **Identifying Schools:** how to choose which graduate programs to apply to, including strategies for balancing “reach,” “target,” and “safety” schools.
+2. **Letters of Reccomendation:** how do you approach professors for letters, when is the best time to ask, and who should you ask.
-2. **Writing Application Essays:** how to approach statements of purpose, personal statements, and other written materials effectively.
+3. **Writing Application Essays:** how to approach statements of purpose, personal statements, and other written materials effectively.

 Each subsection includes practical advice, quotes from students and faculty, and examples to guide your preparation.